naturalis/HTS-barcode-checker/README.md

 provides a pipeline that automates the putative taxonomic identification of DNA barcodes (e.g. as generated from confiscated materials) by chaining together the steps of:

-1. DNA sequence similarity searching in public databases
+1. DNA sequence similarity searching in public databases using BLAST
-2. taxonomic name reconciliation of names associated with returned, matching sequences with the names listed in the CITES "appendices" (which itemize species and higher taxa in which international trade is restricted).
+2. Taxonomic name reconciliation of the taxon names of returned, matching sequences with the names listed in the CITES "appendices" (which itemize species and higher taxa in which international trade is restricted).

 Disclaimer
 ----------